Question 1: What does holding your own bitcoin mean?

-EG you can take the 0.235 coin and break it into two pieces – 0.1 and 0.135 (that happens within the transaction).
-0.1 bitcoin gets sent as a payment, and 0.135 goes to a new address that belongs to you, back to your wallet (Not back to the same address, for security reasons beyond the scope of this article.
-Never reuse an address.)
+EG you can take the 0.235 coin and melt it down, and split it into two smaller coins – 0.1 and 0.135 (that “melting” within the transaction).
+0.1 bitcoin gets sent as a payment, and 0.135 goes to a new address that belongs to you, back to your wallet (Not back to the same address though – for security reasons, beyond the scope of this article, never reuse an address.)

-A wallet is like a purse with a digital display of the total, but inside here are coins of different sizes, each “attached” to an address; preferably one UTXO per address.
+In summary, a wallet is like a purse with a digital display of the total of all the coins in all the wallet’s addresses.
+Inside there are coins of different sizes, each “attached” to an address; preferably one UTXO per address.

 Question 10 – Does Bitcoin need to scale?